 Candidates in Utah and Missouri had the highest average pass rates on the CPA Exam in 2012, according to the National Association of State Boards of Accountancy.

-Close to 93,000 candidates took the exam last year, which represents approximately a 50 percent increase since 2005, and the overall pass rate, at 48.9 percent, was a significant increase over last year’s 45.5 percent.
-Pass rates for all of the four individual sections of the exam were higher than last year as well.
+Close to 93,000 candidates took the exam last year, which represents approximately a 50 percent increase since 2005.
+The average age of the candidates was 29, as it has been for several years, and the average score, at 71.7, stayed within the same two-point range as the previous six years.
+The overall pass rate, however, at 48.9 percent, was a significant increase over last year's 45.5 percent, and pass rates for all of the four individual sections of the exam were higher than last year as well.

 "One of the biggest factors that stands out is that the Business Environment and Concepts section scores were significantly higher in 2012 than any year since moving to the CBT format," according to NASBA director of continuous improvement and analytics James Suh.